 So the question now is, how do I protect myself from all of this harmful air pollution?
-Simple – you wear a mask.
-Simply wearing a mask when you are out in a polluted area for a long time, or when you will be breathing heavily (like running or cycling) can protect you from breathing in a lot of these harmful pollutants, and improve your lung health.
-But sadly.
-Not just any mask will do.
+Simple – wear a mask.
+Simply wearing a mask when you are out in a polluted area for a long time.
+Plan ahead for vigorous exercise like running or cycling to protect yourself from breathing in a lot of these harmful pollutants, and improve your lung health.
+But sadly, not just any mask will do.
 Each type of mask available to buy is assigned a protection factor, and this tells you what percentage of a pollutant the mask doesn’t remove.
-For example, N95 respirators have a protection factor of 5, so they can filter out all by 5% of pollution particles in the air – an ideal rating to protect your lungs in one of those heavily polluted areas.
+For example, N95 respirators have a protection factor of 5, so they can filter out all but 5% of pollution particles in the air – an ideal rating to protect your lungs in one of those heavily polluted areas.

 If you would like to find out more about the mask or try one for yourself, just get in touch with our team today!